 - An International English Language Testing System (IELTS) score of at least 7.0 for the listening and reading sections and at least 6.5 for the speaking and writing sections; OR

-- A level of competence in English, as demonstrated by performance in an admission interview and written test set by the Department of English, which indicates that the applicant* is capable of studying successfully at the taught MA level.
+- A level of competence in English as demonstrated in the admission interview and written test set by the Department of English, which indicates that the applicant* is capable of studying successfully at the taught MA level.

-* This only applies to either native English speakers or non-native English applicants with a Bachelor’s degree from a university using English as the medium of instruction (EMI).
+*This only applies to either native English speakers or non-native English applicants with a Bachelor’s degree from a university using English as the medium of instruction (EMI).
 Non-native speakers or applicants without a Bachelor’s degree from an EMI university still have to fulfil the University-wide minimum language requirements.
-Exceptional cases shall be considered on a case-by-case basis.
+Exceptional cases shall be considered individually.